deeplook/svglib/src/test/README.rst

 be downloaded from the internet at the start of the test or if they are still available locally.

+Run this in order to clean-up all generated files:

+    py.test -v -s --override-ini=python_functions=cleanup

 As an experimental feature some of the tests try using a vector conversion tool named `UniConvertor
 <http://sourceforge.net/projects/uniconvertor>`_